ecilasun/NekoIchi/README.md

 - Unmasked writes: writes series of DWORDs from SYSRAM to VRAM using SYSRAM's second port to read, meaning CPU can still read/write to SYSRAM
 - Zero-masked writes: same as unmasked, excepy for every zero byte encountered, the DWORD write is byte masked to skip the zeros)

+## Rasterizer
+The rasterizer generates solid-filled triangles, using 16 bit signed values placed in GPU registers as X-Y pairs.
+Currently this requires 3 registers, and the draw command takes an 8bit color alongside register indices to kick the rasterization.
+Currently the reasterizer won't use bidirectional sweep algorithm for optimal fill speed, or do any parallel work, until the GPU receives its parallel workers.

 ## Where are the sample codes & tools?

 The built-in ROM image listens to the UART port by default, with 115200baud/1s/np